graphile/crystal/packages/graphile-crystal/README.md

 ### `enforceCrystal(schema)`

 Ensures every resolver in `schema` is wrapped in crystal.
+BEWARE - do not do this if resolvers may already be wrapped, dual-wrapping resolvers will result in hard-to-find bugs.
+This is particularly relevant if you're using other libraries that modify a schema after it was created, such as `graphql-shield`.

 TODO: mutate or return derivative?